ZigCat/blog-project-react/README.md

-# Final project for IITU Java EE course
+# Final project for IITU Web technologies and Java EE courses

 done by Kazakpayev Solomon IT2-2116